 Remember, you don’t get tax relief if you bought your home just to sell it on and make a gain.

-The amount of letting relief you can claim will be either:
+The amount of letting relief you can claim will be the lowest of either:

-- The gain you receive from the letting proportion of the home
+- the gain you receive from the letting proportion of the home, or

-- The amount of private residence relief you get
+- the amount of private residence relief you can claim, or

-It's important to note that you can't claim private residence relief and letting relief for the same period.
-This means if you are letting the property out when you come to sell, the past 18 months qualify for private residence relief rather than letting relief.
+Note that you can't claim private residence relief and letting relief for the same period.
+So, if you are letting the property out when you sell it, the past nine months of ownership will qualify for private residence relief rather than letting relief.